opengisch/QField-docs/en/prepare/live_default_value.rst

 To make it work, the attribute has to be set up with another attribute dependency.

-An examples of attribute dependency settings
+An example of attribute dependency settings

 For an image: